vertuoza/compose-tailscale/pr-env-api/docs/github-actions-integration.md

 ### Tailscale Connection Issues

-- Check that the Tailscale OAuth credentials are correct
+- Check that the Tailscale OAuth credentials are correct in the github-actions repository
 - Verify that the GitHub Actions runner has been added to your Tailscale network
 - Check the Tailscale ACLs to ensure the GitHub Actions runner has access to the PR Environment API Server
 - Look for Tailscale connection errors in the GitHub Actions logs

+### GitHub Container Registry Issues

+- Check that the workflow has the necessary permissions to push to the GitHub Container Registry
+- Verify that the repository visibility settings allow for the desired package visibility
+- Look for authentication errors in the GitHub Actions logs

 ## Advanced Configuration